rcoker12/ngStore/README.md

 4. Run `dotnet ef migrations add InitialCreate` in project directory using Powershell
 5. Run `dotnet ef database update` in project directory using Powershell
 6. Run script Database -> Database -> ngStoreData in SQL Server
+7. Run the app to seed users and roles
 ### You all set!